 If you plan to exceed any of these limits, you must be licensed with the Gambling Commission.

 You must register your small society lottery with the council in the area where your principal office is located.
-To apply for registration with us, please complete the form below.
+To apply for registration with us, please complete the Lottery Registration Application form.